prathimacode-hub/ML-ProjectKart/Customer Segmentation Using K-Mean Clustering/Readme.md

 For the 5 cluster analysis where all the three parameters, age,annual income and spending score is taken into consideration, I have plotted a 3-D plot using pyplot library which provides excellent readability.

-Article

-I wrote an article on the same analysis, please find it [**here**](https://theanshul.medium.com/customer-segmentation-using-k-means-clustering-ffded3a2695).